Woife5/angry-bot/README.md

 `?angry topspammer`| Get a list of all Discord Server members and how many angry emojis they have sent on the Server.
 `?angry censored`| Get a list of all emojis and strings that are censored `?angry yesno`| Get a an answer to a yes/no question.
-Includes a nice gif to the answer `?angry luhans`| Get the time since the medien-t test and a random McLuhan name with it
+Includes a nice gif to the answer `?angry luhans`| Fun with Luhans; some recollections to the media-t exam

 ## Other functions of this bot